I beg to move, That the Bill be now read a Second time.

 First, let me thank all hon.
 Members for their support in discussing this enabling legislation.
 It is a pleasure to close this debate on the Medicines and Medical Devices Bill.
 The Bill is both a piece of legislation to future-proof our regulatory regime going forward and an opportunity to clarify and improve the one that we have now.

 I am gratified that hon.
 Members have approached this debate with thoughtful consideration.
 Obviously, there is a lot more to discuss in Committee, because several themes came up during the course of this afternoon’s debate on which I can only touch now.
-I will take up the request of my hon.
-Friend the Member for Washington and Sunderland West (Mrs Hodgson) and write to her.
+I will take up the request of the hon.
+Member for Washington and Sunderland West (Mrs Hodgson) and write to her.
 I have not had the chance thus far to have a specific briefing with the hon.
 Member for Central Ayrshire (Dr Whitford), so perhaps we could do so to enable us all to understand our direction of travel.

 Patient safety is not a partisan issue; it is paramount.
 It is what drives us to do what we do.
 It does not matter which side of the House we sit on, the patient is at the centre of our concern.
 We hope that, in going forward, we can enhance and strengthen that view and show ourselves as an exemplar to the world in the way that we conduct trials and in the way that the life science and pharmaceutical industries work.
 We hope to assist the whole industry in making sure that we never compromise on patient safety.